-Originating from a Collaborative Routing workgroup recommendation to enhance common situational awareness, the Playbook is comprised of pre-validated routes for a variety of weather scenarios.
+Originating from a Collaborative Routing workgroup recommendation to enhance common situational awareness, the Playbook is comprised of prevalidated routes for a variety of weather scenarios.
 The Playbook is well suited to addressing arrival and enroute impacts.
-Departure scenarios require more flexibility than the Playbook can usually provide, making them better addressed by Coded Departure Routes (CDRs).
 Updated on the same 56-day charting cycle for aviation charts, the Playbook is a living document that experiences continual updates and revisions.

-Route Management Tool/CDRs
+Route Management Tool/Coded Departure Routes (CDRs)

 CDRs are designed to enhance common situational awareness and decrease controller workload in implementing reroutes.
+Departure scenarios require more flexibility than the Playbook can usually provide, making them better addressed by CDRs.
 For use in the Severe Weather Unit, CDRs are located within the Route Management Tool (RMT).
 Also included in the RMT are location identifiers, preferential arrival routes (PAR) and a graphical depiction tool for reroutes.